-- 1. In regard of deposited securities, only members whose names appear in the Record of Depositors as at 13 September 2021 ("General Meeting Record of Depositors") shall be eligible to attend and vote at the Meeting. - 2.
+- 1. In regard of deposited securities, only members whose names appear in the Record of Depositors as at 15 August 2022 ("General Meeting Record of Depositors") shall be eligible to attend and vote at the Meeting. - 2.
 A member entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his/her stead.
 A proxy need not be a member of the Company.
-There shall be no restriction as to the qualifications of the proxy. - 3.
-A member may appoint more than one (1) proxy to attend and vote at the same meeting.
+There shall be no restriction as to the qualifications of the proxy. - A member may appoint more than one (1) proxy to attend and vote at the same meeting.
 Where a member appoints one (1) proxy, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy.

 - 4. Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
 The instrument appointing a proxy in the case of an individual shall be signed by the appointor or his attorney and in the case of a corporation, the instrument appointing a proxy or proxies must be under seal or under the hand of an officer or attorney duly authorised. - 6.
 The instrument appointing proxy shall be deemed to confer authority to demand or join in demanding a poll. - 7.
+The instrument appointing a proxy must be deposited at the Registered Office at No. 65, Jalan Usaha 7, Ayer Keroh Industrial Estate, 75450 Melaka not less than twenty-four (24) hours before the time appointed for holding the meeting or any adjournment thereof as Paragraph 8.29(A) of the Main Market Listing Requirements of Bursa Securities requires all resolutions set out in the Notice of General Meeting to be put to vote by poll. - 8.
 Proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak at the meeting.